 These hoods are typically wider especially when the filter is in the back of work zone, so they require more clearance and more floor space compared to a vertical flow hood.

-These hoods are typically preferred for plant tissue culture, electronics inspection and assembly, and pharmacy drug preparation.
-They won’t have front sash so the air stream going towards the operator.

-# Late

-These hoods are typically wider especially when the filter is in the back of work zone, so they require more clearance and more floor space compared to a vertical flow hood.

-They are usually preferred for plant tissue culture, electronics inspection and assembly, and pharmacy drug preparation.
+They are usually preferred for plant tissue culture, electronics inspection and assembly, food industry, Forensic analysis and pharmacy drug preparation.
 They will not have a front sash so the air stream is going toward the operator.